BoggedFinance/Bogged-Token-List/README.md

 * [Add your token to the promoted token list on BogCharts and reach 1m people a week!](https://charts.bogged.finance/promote)

 ## Disclaimer
-BogTools allows anyone to submit new assets to this repository.
+Bogged Finance allows anyone to submit new assets to this repository.
 However, this does not mean that we are in partnership with the projects.
-BogTools will reject projects that are deemed as scam or fraudulent after careful review.
+Bogged Finance will reject projects that are deemed as scam or fraudulent after careful review.
-BogTools reserves the right to reject any project for any reason from listing on this platform.
+Bogged Finance reserves the right to reject any project for any reason from listing on this platform.

 ## Rules
 Alerts in JSON are not accepted.
-Only BogTools is permitted to add alerts to tokens.
+Only Bogged Finance is permitted to add alerts to tokens.

 ## License
 Please read License.md for details.